-- The Bully: Hes pretty abusive in his treatment of his only employee/shitkicker, Clarence, as he forces him to do all sorts of menial tasks while berating him all the while.
+- The Bully: Hes pretty abusive in his treatment of his only employee/shitkicker, Clarence.
 He occasionally kidnaps Clarence and uses him as a living target for his shooting range at the Lantana Bush, but while Clarences insane Healing Factor makes any injury he sustains trivial, Donny always conveniently ignores Clarences objections that he actually does feel pain whenever hes shot.

 - As shown in a flashback, Donny was originally kind to Clarence and helped him get back on his feet, but Donny has clearly been taking advantage of Clarences Extreme Doormat personality for years since.